edgonzales/automation-task/README.md

 # Automation Task

-Overview
-An eCommerce add-product-to-cart e2e test with assertions.
+Overview: An eCommerce add-product-to-cart e2e test with assertions.

 Runnable on: Windows OS